lpg0/plaid-transaction-script/README.md

 ## Setup

 You will need a [Plaid account](https://dashboard.plaid.com/signup).
-After signing up, go to your [development dashboard](https://dashboard.plaid.com/overview)[^note] and click **Build In Development**.
+After signing up, go to your [development dashboard](https://dashboard.plaid.com/overview)* and click **Build In Development**.
 You have 5 live bank account to use, which is plenty for a personal finance project.
 Here you will have access to the *client_id* API key and the *development_secret*.
 Keep this tab open since both will be used in the next section.

-[^note]: Please note that this project may be first completed in sandbox mode to limit the chance of an accidental data leak, however I am only writing this for development.
+*Please note that this project may be first completed in sandbox mode to limit the chance of an accidental data leak, however I am only writing this for development.

 ## Access Token